Shalom Sesame: Season 3 (1991)

+Revival series (2010–11)

 Home media

 In the 1990s, the entire series was released on home video, in the VHS format.

 In the mid-2000s, SISU Home Entertainment, a U.S. marketer and distributor of Israeli and Jewish video, audio, book, and multimedia properties] released the entire series on a five-disc DVD set, available as a set or per disc.